Mindfulness is a mental practice that is proven to improve your life in many ways.

 10. It’s a great remedy for depression

-It’s proven that mindfulness is one of the best things to engage with if you’re suffering from depression (another great thing to do is engaging in regular physical exercise).
+It’s proven that mindfulness is one of the best things to engage with if you’re suffering from depression (another great thing to do is engage in regular physical exercise).

 One of the pioneers in the area of mindfulness and depression is Jon Kabat-Zinn who started working in 1992 with researchers Zindel Segal, John Teasdale, and Mark Williams.